PoonLab/courses/GradPythonCourse/SequenceData.md

 | 5 | MAPQ  | Mapping quality      | 11 | QUAL  | Read quality string  |
 | 6 | CIGAR | Compact idiosyncratic    |    |       |                      |
 |   |       | gapped alignment report |  |  |  |

+Note that there can be additional fields in a SAM file, but I usually only use the first 11.

+** Question **
+> Where did the first read map in chromosome 7?

 ## Formatted output